jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ---
-title: "How to automate bare metal Ubuntu 22.04 LTS installs via USB"
+title: "How to autoinstall Ubuntu 22.04 LTS on bare metal"
-description: "Automate the complete provisioning of bare metal servers from power-on to SSH using a USB stick and cloud-init.
-Treat your physical servers like VMs with no additional infrastructure."
+description: "Automate the complete provisioning of Ubuntu 22.04 LTS on a bare metal servers using USBs and cloud-init"
-summary: "Auto-provision bare metal Ubuntu servers with 2 USB sticks"
+summary: "Automate the complete install of Ubuntu 22.04 LTS on a bare metal servers"
 date: 2022-09-12
 tags:
 - walkthrough